Caravan and Camping Hub Australia

 It is undoubtedly the best value for money (free) performance increase you will experience when off road, or on road.

 As a starting point 20psi is a great all-round pressure for starting your beach driving adventure for a single vehicle.
 If you find the sand is a lot softer like what you find at K’gari (Fraser Island) then you might want to start at 18-16 and go down from there if required.
 I’ve gone down as low as 12psi to get me through some very soft spots.
-You don’t want to start too low, it is always a risk rolling a tire out of its bead doing so, so my advice is to start a little hire and play around with it from there.
+You don’t want to start too low, it is always a risk rolling a tyre out of its bead doing so, so my advice is to start a little hire and play around with it from there.

 Don’t be afraid to experiment, the difference between 18psi and 12 psi might seem trivial but it will make a huge difference in sand!